Old Town Alexandria: Media

-The main independent media company in Alexandria is The Zebra, an all good news company that publishes a free monthly paper magazine with local news and events, a website and a youtube TV channel called Z-TV.
+The main independent media company in Alexandria is The Zebra, an ‘all good news’ company that publishes a free monthly paper magazine with local news and events, a website and a YouTube TV channel called Z-TV.

+The newspaper is called the Old Town Crier and was established in 1988.Their motto is "from the Bay to the Blue Ridge."
+The Crier began as a community paper that promoted the history and lifestyle of Old Town, but it has gradually become a regional source for general news.

 Monuments

 The George Washington Masonic National Memorial, which was built to honor the first president of the United States and former resident of Alexandria, George Washington, was completed in 1932.
-The memorial is located on the northern edge of Old Town.
+The memorial is located on the very northern edge of Old Town.
 Much of Alexandria and parts of Washington, D.C. are viewable from the memorial.

 Appomattox is a statue cast by M. Casper Buberl in 1889.
 It is a statue of a lone Confederate soldier that marked the spot at which Confederate States of America (CSA) units from Alexandria left to join the Confederate Army at the beginning of the American Civil War.
 The statue stood in the center of the intersection of Washington and Prince streets for 131 years, until June 2, 2020.
 The United Daughters of the Confederacy, which owns the statue, had the monument removed because vandals had recently damaged other segregation-era statues during nationwide demonstrations.

 Events

-In Old Town are celebrated the following events:
+In Old Town, the following events are often celebrated: